-To ensure the standardized implementation of the project activities and a cost-effective and comprehensive approach, a Project Implementation Team (PIT) will be established.
-The PIT consists of an International Project Coordinator, a National Project Officer, a Senior Procurement Assistant, a Senior Project Assistant, and two Project Assistants.
-The PIT is responsible for the entire project cycle management, in line with the OSCE’s Common Regulatory Management System, and effective achievement of the project results.
+To ensure the standardized implementation of project activities and a cost-effective, comprehensive approach, a Project Implementation Team (PIT) will be established.
+The PIT consists of an International Project Coordinator, a National Programme Officer, a Senior Procurement Assistant, a Senior Project Assistant, two Project Assistants, and an Office Assistant.
+The PIT is responsible for the project cycle management, in line with the OSCE’s Common Regulatory Management System, and the effective achievement of the project results.

 To ensure efficient project implementation, the Project Coordinator, in coordination with the OSCE Mission to Skopje, secured adequate working conditions for the implementation of the project management activities.
 The PIT monitors the project environment and initiates project revisions to change the project activities, budget, scope, and/or timeframe as deemed necessary.